https://www.ouhsc.edu/academicaffairs/academic-affairs Parent Page: Academic Affairs id: 2267 Active Page: Faculty and Administrationid:35208

 Specialization & Accelerated or Dual Degrees

 Accelerated dual degree programs may offer students the option of earning combined bachelor's, graduate, and professional degrees in an accelerated manner.
-No more than 15% of required coursework may be used to satisfy requirements of both degrees.
+No more than 15% of the required coursework may be used to satisfy the requirements of both degrees.

 To add, delete, or change a specialization and accelerated or dual degree, please use the attached forms to submit your request.
 For more information or to learn more about the workflow, contact the Office of the Vice Provost for Academic Affairs and Faculty Development.